“I may not have gone where I intended to go, but I think I have ended up where I needed to be.” ~ Douglas Adams, The Long Dark Tea-Time of the Soul

 I interviewed Chef Johannes Klapdohr at Old Edwards Inn (Highlands, N.C) in June 2010.
 Chef Klapdohr was passionate, to say the least.
 He talked about our food supply and the problem with many aspects of the American diet.
 He encouraged us to reach out to farmers, artisans, and other chefs to learn more.
 Half a day with Chef Klapdohr and a lunch later, our world was turned upside down and suddenly, there seemed to be a real reason and a purpose for the blog.

 Since that first chef interview, one thing has led to another.
 The next chef interview was with John Fleer at Canyon Kitchen in Cashiers, NC (Chef Fleer was formerly at Blackberry Farm in Walland, TN).
 This interview again led us to other farmers, artisans, and travel opportunities.
 One chef interview would result in a farm visit which connected us back to another chef, a new culinary destination, or food artisan.
-And so it has been for the last seven years.
+And so it has been for the last nine years.

 The exciting thing to us is how our work, writing, and website has evolved over time.
 We’ve really enjoyed sharing the amazing stories of the people we have met and the places we’ve been and we’ve been moved by these people and our experiences; perhaps it’s because of our own challenges that we’ve had to overcome.
 The insight in to the food, travel, and the culinary world continues to excite us.
 It has been an honor to become a member of this extraordinary community.

 I could never have imagined in November 2009 how much we would learn, the relationships we would form, the people we would impact, and the places we would travel to.
 We also never imagined back then that we would write and photograph a book with one of the country’s best Latin chefs.
 I feel fortunate that we have our health for the first time in years and that we can enjoy life again.
-I also hope that we have inspired and educated others over the past few years to get out and enjoy the best food, people, and places that life has to offer.
+I also hope that we have inspired and educated others over the past years to get out and enjoy the best food, people, and places that life has to offer.
 As we know from personal experience, life can be short and you need to live each and every day to its fullest.